Moving to Dubai

 As the second largest state or emirate in the United Arab Emirates after Abu Dhabi, Dubai was once considered a barren landscape in the oil-rich Gulf, but is now a thriving metropolis, attracting thousands of new residents to its shores each month.

 Only about 15 percent of Dubai's population of around 2.5 million are Emirati – the other 85 percent are expat and migrant workers.
-Men outnumber women by around 300 percent - a sobering prospect for the ambitious bachelor.
+Men outnumber women by around 300 percent – a sobering prospect for the ambitious bachelor.

 The growth has, of course, not only been in the form of expats in Dubai, but in the city itself.
 This is largely due to the visionary leadership of the current ruler, Sheikh Mohammed bin Rashid Al-Maktoum, under whose direction many of the emirate’s best-known landmarks and projects have been constructed.
-The iconic Burj al Arab Hotel (one of the world's tallest hotels), Dubai Mall and the Burj Khalifa (the world’s tallest skyscraper) are just a handful of the recent additions to this desert playground.
+The iconic Burj al Arab Hotel (one of the world's tallest hotels), Dubai Mall and the Burj Khalifa (the world’s tallest skyscraper) are just a handful of the most prominent additions to this desert playground.

 In another progressive action, expats can both buy property and own land in Dubai, a legal right otherwise limited in most other parts of the Middle East, that certainly serves to entice international investment.